openfirmware/canada_radar.widget/README.markdown

 ![London, Ontario Weather Radar](screenshot.jpg)

 Updates default to 10 minutes, the same interval as radar data is published by MSC GeoMET (Canada).
+The time that the data was last fetched is displayed in the upper left.

 This widget is focused on Canada; if you fork the repo and add support for other countries, let me know and I can link to you from here.